Mikas0/portfolio/README.md

 # portfolio
-Project portfolio, where I'll dump the code of the projects I make or contirbute to (with permission)
+The code behind my project's portfolio, where I'll gather and show who I am + a reference to the elements, apps, websites or code I make or contribute to (with permission from the original group or author(s))